 Using fancy statistical analyses, they explain: “generational differences in belief add nothing to explaining the cohort differences in affiliation.”
 That is, people haven’t lost their faith, they just disagree with religious leaders and institutions.
 Hout and Fischer conclude:

 Once the American public began connecting organized religion to the conservative political agenda — a connection that Republican politicians, abortion activists, and religious leaders all encouraged — many political liberals and moderates who seldom or never attended services quit expressing a religious preference when survey interviewers asked about it.

 Democrats have wondered how to break the association of the right with religion and claim a little bit of moral authority for themselves.
-It looks like they may not need to or, even, that having failed to do so has a surprise advantage.Lisa Wade, PhD is a professor at Occidental College.
+It looks like they may not need to or, even, that having failed to do so has a surprise advantage.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.